kubestash/docs/docs/guides/volumesnapshot/deployment/index.md

 ## Backup

-Now, we have to create a `BackupConfiguration` custom resource targeting the `kubestash-demo` Deployment that we have created earlier.
+Now, we have to create a `BackupConfiguration` custom resource targeting the Deployment that we have created earlier.

 **Create BackupConfiguration :**